M2-branes and $\mathfrak{q}$-Painlev\'e equations: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Fabrizio Del Monte, Alba Grassi, Hirotaka Hayashi, Andrew P.~Kels, Marcos Mari\~no, Sanefumi Moriyama, Takahiro Nishinaka and Yasuhiko Yamada for valuable discussions and useful comments.
 Part of the results was computed by using the high performance computing facilities provided by SISSA (Ulysses) and by Yukawa Institute for Theoretical Physics (Sushiki server).
 The work of NK is supported by Grant-in-Aid for JSPS Fellows No.20J12263.
 This research is partially supported by the INFN Research Projects GAST and ST\&FI, by PRIN ``Geometria delle variet\`a algebriche'' and by PRIN ``Non-perturbative Aspects Of Gauge Theories And Strings'' and by GNFM of INdAM.
+Data sharing not applicable to this article as no datasets were generated or analysed during the current study.